SasikaA073/software-design-project/README.md

 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
 Use Node.js v18+ for best compatibility.

-If npm install fails due to peer dependencies, --legacy-peer-deps is recommended.